WebberZone/where-did-they-go-from-here/README.md

 ### Key features

-* **Automatic**: The plugin will start displaying visited posts on your site and feed automatically after the content when you activate the plugin
+* **Automatic**: The plugin will start displaying visited posts on your posts and pages automatically after the content when you activate the plugin
 * **Shortcode**: Use `[wherego]` to display the followed posts
-* **Widget**: Find the __Followed posts__ widget to display the posts in your theme's sidebar
+* **Multi-Widget support**: Find the __Followed posts__ widget to display the posts in your theme's sidebar or any other area that supports widgets.
+You can use the widget multiple times with different settings for each
 * **Manual install**: Want more control over placement?
 Check the [FAQ](https://wordpress.org/plugins/where-did-they-go-from-here/#faq) on which functions are available for manual install
 * **Exclusions**: Exclude select posts and pages from the list of posts.
 Exclude posts from select categories from the list of posts
 * **Supports all post types**: The visited posts list lets you include posts, pages, attachments or any other custom post type!